The National Bus Strategy - Bus Back Better

 Bus Service Improvement Plan (BSIP)

-A period of operator consultation was undertaken, and all qualifying local bus service operators had the right to object to The Plan and/or The Scheme being proposed.
+We consulted operators.
+All qualifying local bus service operators had the right to object to the Plan and the Scheme being proposed.
 The objection period ran from Monday 29 November 2021 until Tuesday 4 January 2022, during which time no formal objections were received.

-Consultation with statutory stakeholders (as described in Sections 5.1 to 5.5 of Bus Services Act 2017 Enhanced Partnerships Guidance) was undertaken.
+We also consulted statutory stakeholders – statutory stakeholders are described in Sections 5.1 to 5.5 of the Bus Services Act 2017 Enhanced Partnerships Guidance.
 The formal stakeholder engagement period ran from Monday 10 January 2022 until Tuesday 8 February 2022.
 Feedback was largely positive, with no issues arising to prevent the process continuing.

-The latest version of the EP was formally ‘made’ on 17 January 2023, using the bespoke variation mechanism, set out in The Scheme.
+The latest version of the Enhanced Partnership was formally made on 6 February 2024, using the bespoke variation mechanism, set out in the Scheme.

-You can read the full documentation for The Plan and The Scheme
+You can read the full Enhanced Partnership Plan and Scheme

 Back to top